-During 2021 Chaparral Mobile Ranch had no water samples that tested positive for E. coli bacteria; however 1 monthly routine sample tested positive for Coliform bacteria.
-Of the 5 required repeat samples, none tested positive for Coliform.
-After a great deal of investigation we were never able to determine a definitive cause for the positive test, and subsequent routine & repeat tests all tested negative for Coliform.
+During 2022 Chaparral Mobile Ranch had no water samples that tested positive for E. coli or Coliform bacteria.
 We consider the rare situation when we have a sample test positive for bacteria to be a very serious situation.
 When it does occur, we work diligently to find the cause and correct the problem.
 Coliform Bacteria is not a contaminant, but only an indicator that contaminants could be present.